 Lending a Hand for a Companion Seat

-Helping George and Joanne with the companion seat is an excellent example of how InSpirits special-needs program can lend a hand.
+Helping George and Joanne with the companion seat is an excellent example of how InSpirit's Urgent Needs Program can lend a hand.
 The companion seat manually pivots and electrically extends the seat out of the front passenger doorway.
 George can transfer Joanne in from her wheelchair directly into the extended car seat which lifts and pivotes Joanne into the van.

 Aneice with George and Joanne.